lawrence-d-lee/lawrence-d-lee.github.io/_pages/about.md

   -
 ---

-I'm an EPSRC Doctoral Prize Fellow in the Department of Mathematics at the University of Manchester, where I am working with [Dr Tom Kempton](https://personalpages.manchester.ac.uk/staff/thomas.kempton/).
+I am a Posdoctoral Research Fellow in the Department of Mathematics at the University of Manchester, where I am primarliy working with [Dr Tom Kempton](https://personalpages.manchester.ac.uk/staff/thomas.kempton/).

 My research focuses on fractal geometry, but I'm also interested in dynamical systems and number theory (particularly Diophantine approximation).